NyxBinary/nyxbinary.github.io/content/projects.md

 ### CSSA Game Jam - Keyboard Warrior | Winter 2022
 *C#, Unity*
-- Key player in developing a 2D platformer from scratch for University Game Jam.
+- Developed a 2d platformer from scratch with a team of 5 for a University Game Jam.
-- Worked on game logic and gameplay elements in C#.
+- Focused on game logic and gameplay elements in C#.
 - Used git with the Github flow model to remain organised.

 ### ChefsNotes - Recipe Manager App | Winter 2022